-Classrooms (124, 152, 170 & 234) in the Lee T. Todd Jr. Building should be reserved by contacting the Academic and Student Affairs Office.
+Classrooms (124, 152, 170 & 234) in the Lee T. Todd Jr. Building should be reserved by contacting the Office of Academic Programs.

 Group Learning Rooms (GLRs) are open study spaces for students.
 In-room furnishings must be returned to their original layout immediately upon the conclusion of a reservation.
 Any additional furniture brought in for the classroom reservation must be removed before vacating.